richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 ## Viva Glint values your feedback

-If your manager has enabled the feature, you can submit feedback to Microsoft.
-Inlude screenshots and attachments.
+If your manager enabled the feedback feature, you can submit feedback to Microsoft.
+Include screenshots and attachments.

 ## Find more detailed information